 Your premise will essentially be the type of competition you decide to initiate, which can be one of the different types outlined in the previous section.

-Obviously you should determine your premise prior to engaging, where it’s important to understand practices which will optimize success.
+Obviously, you should determine your premise prior to engaging, where it’s important to understand practices that will optimize success.

 There are two main components to this: